DumbWareio/DumbCompose/README.md

   | DUMBKAN_PORT         | 3337                      |
   | DUMBKAN_DATA_PATH    | /opt/dumbsuite/dumbkan    |

-  - Modify dumbcompose.yml if you want a different pin per dumb app
+   - Note that this is a very dumb setup.
+A less dumber setup would remove ports and configure networks for better isolation.

 3. **Run the Services:**
    ```sh